mlondschien/changeforest/changeforest-py/README.md

   <img src="../docs/py_cic_rf_optimizer_result_plot.png" />
 </p>

-One can clearly observe that the approximate gain curves are piecewise linear, with maxima at the true underlying change points.
+One can observe that the approximate gain curves are piecewise linear, with maxima at the true underlying change points.

 The `BinarySegmentationResult` returned by `changeforest` is a tree-like object with attributes `start`, `stop`, `best_split`, `max_gain`, `p_value`, `is_significant`, `optimizer_result`, `model_selection_result`, `left`, `right` and `segments`.
-These can be interesting to further investigate the output of the algorithm.
+These can be interesting to investigate the output of the algorithm further.

 The `changeforest` algorithm can be tuned with hyperparameters.
 See [here](https://github.com/mlondschien/changeforest/blob/287ac0f10728518d6a00bf698a4d5834ae98715d/src/control.rs#L3-L30) for their descriptions and default values.
-In Python, the parameters can be specified with the [`Control` class](https://github.com/mlondschien/changeforest/blob/b33533fe0ddf64c1ea60d0d2203e55b117811667/changeforest-py/changeforest/control.py#L1-L26) which can be passed to `changeforest`.
+In Python, the parameters can be specified with the [`Control` class](https://github.com/mlondschien/changeforest/blob/b33533fe0ddf64c1ea60d0d2203e55b117811667/changeforest-py/changeforest/control.py#L1-L26), which can be passed to `changeforest`.
 The following will build random forests with 20 trees: